-The UCPA ensures fair competition among business operators and the bribery of foreign public officials is punishable by imprisonment with work for up to five years and/or a fine of up to JPY5 million.
-Companies may also be punished by a fine of up to JPY300 million.
+An individual (e.g. an employee of a Japanese company) is punishable by imprisonment with labour for up to 10 years and/or a fine of up to JPY30 million.
+Companies may also be punished by a fine of up to JPY1 billion.